 The Witcher itself is still in production on its second season.
 Filming was halted in March by the coronavirus pandemic, which shut down most movie and television productions.
 Cast member Kristofer Hivju confirmed he tested positive for COVID-19.
 The show resumed filming in August.

 If Blood Origin follows a similar schedule to The Witcher season 1, it will require around seven months of filming time and five months of post-production.
 That means, even if Blood Origin begins filming this fall, its earliest possible release date would be fall 2021.
-But considering Netflix still has The Witcher season 2 to roll out around that same time, it's more likely that the spinoff would wait until early 2022.
+But considering Netflix will release The Witcher season 2 on December 17, we're thinking the spinoff will wait until early 2022.

 The Witcher: Blood Origin cast